Illogicstudios/abc_export/README.md

   <br/>
 </div>

-The button is enabled when the folder is valid and when atleast one asset is selected
+The button is enabled when the folder is valid and when atleast one asset is selected.
+You can specify from which frame to which frame you want to export.

 <div align="center">
   <span style="margin-left:-50px">